 On any supply network there are two buffers against variability: stock or redundant manufacture capacity

-More so, I have witness on my industry segment that the effect of demand variability on sizing safety stocks is about 10 to 1 compared to supply variability.
+More so, I have witness on my industry segment that the effect of demand variability on sizing safety stocks is about ten to one compared to supply variability.
 In a world where limited resources are the norm, if you have to prioritize the activities of your team, you will get way more bang-for-your-buck tackling forecast variability and not supply variability.

 S&OP, SiOP or IBP

 Approach to inventory needs to be switched, most times we think about it as a liability but if we were able for a second to think of inventory as an asset, the whole thought-process changes.
 When you invest in an asset you expect a return on investment and rightfully so.
 But in order to get the ROI, we need to right-size our stock position and understand the purpose of the stock.
 Therefore, stock is not longer just stock, now it has a purpose and a given lifespan.

 In an increasingly complex environment where SKU proliferation is the norm and demand is coming at you from a whole host of channels, demand planning and more importantly demand sensing becomes the first line of defense to keep your inventory under control.
 Demand planning well framed under a consistent S&OP (SiOP or IBP, whatever your process of connecting the planning functions of each department in the organization to align operations and strategy with the organization's financial performance is named) will pay off great benefit in reducing your inventory numbers and generating cash flow from within the organization.

 In my particular case, the demand review happens in the first 15 days of the month, where we generate and distribute a statically generated forecast to sales, incorporate any market intelligence from the field into the system and aggregate all the inputs up to the SKU-DC level before proceeding to inventory and production review, where we integrate demand with supply and identify potential gaps.